Democratic National Convention 2020 tonight: How to watch Bill Clinton, AOC

 Monday, Aug.
 17: Former first lady Michelle Obama, Sen. Bernie Sanders, Sen. Catherine Cortez Masto, New York Gov. Andrew Cuomo, Michigan Gov. Gretchen Whitmer, Rep. Jim Clyburn, Convention Chairman Rep. Bennie Thompson, Rep. Gwen Moore, former Ohio Gov. John Kasich, Sen. Doug Jones and Sen. Amy Klobuchar.

-Discuss: Democratic National Convention 2020 tonight: How to watch Bill Clinton, AOC and more
+Discuss: Democratic National Convention 2020 night 2: How to watch Jimmy Carter, Bill Clinton, AOC

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.